tensorpack/tensorpack/examples/A3C-Gym/README.md

 With 2 TitanX + 20+ CPU cores, by setting `SIMULATOR_PROC=240, PREDICT_BATCH_SIZE=30, PREDICTOR_THREAD_PER_GPU=6`, it can improve to 16 it/s (2K images/s).
 Note that the network architecture is larger than what's used in the original paper.

-The pre-trained models are all trained with 4 GPUs for about 2 days.
+The uploaded models are all trained with 4 GPUs for about 2 days.
 But on simple games like Breakout, you can get good performance within several hours.
 Also note that multi-GPU doesn't give you obvious speedup here, because the bottleneck in this implementation is not computation but data.